As far as sides go, this scalloped potatoes recipe is my all-time favorite.

 Tips for the Best Potatoes

-- Rub the dish with a clove of garlic before greasing to impart some subtle flavor.
+- Infuse flavor with garlic.
+Rub the dish with garlic before greasing for a subtle kick of garlic.

 Variations for Scalloped Potatoes